ME-ICA/tedana/docs/approach.rst

 Multi-echo data
 ```````````````

-Here are the echo-specific timeseries for a single voxel in an example
+Here are the echo-specific time series for a single voxel in an example
 resting-state scan with 5 echoes.

 .. image:: /_static/01_echo_timeseries.png